liferay-search/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/05-preparing-a-new-liferay-server.markdown

 | **Note:** You can build image sprites using any framework you like and deploy
 | them in your plugins.

-When a new version of @product@ is released, there are often changes to default settings, and this release is no different.
+When a new version of @sharepoint@ is released, there are often changes to default settings, and this release is no different.
 If you rely on the defaults from your old version, you should review the changes and decide to keep the defaults from your old version or accept the defaults of the new.